-Individual Entrepreneurs (Empresários em nome individual - ENI) and Micro businesses are considered part of the retail segment, and therefore scoring models specific to the retail segment are applied.

-There are also behavioural scoring models for retail portfolios, which are used to monitor the credit portfolio and to evaluate new credit proposals, and these are coupled with application scoring information, where applicable.
+Individual entrepreneurs (Empresários em nome individual - ENI) and micro-enterprises are considered to be part of the retail segment and therefore scoring models specific to the retail segment are applied.
+There are also behavioural scoring models for retail portfolios, which are used to monitor the credit portfolio and evaluate new credit proposals, and which are combined with application scoring information where applicable.